EntelVerse/ActionStarters/README.md

 # ActionStarters

-Platform Overview
-I understand you want a platform that:
-Aggregates grants, supports, and incentives from around the world (e.g., sports, bioengineering, SBIR/STTR programs).

-Lets users filter by country and supports multiple languages.

-Uses AI to fetch and list data from sources like CSV, Excel, and websites.

-Helps people find group members, form teams, and collaborate on projects.

-Is startup-friendly, with features like intramural tournaments and access to past/future projects.

-Includes communication tools like Discord or Slack-style rooms.

-Supports project submissions where the first accepted project gets the job, and others wait for the next opportunity.

-Encourages team formation and inviting skilled friends.

-This platform will be a global hub for innovators, combining grant access with collaboration tools and community features.
-Here’s how it will work:
 Key Features
 1. Grant Aggregation and Filtering
 What It Does: Collects grants, supports, and incentives from worldwide sources, focusing on areas like sports and bioengineering (e.g., SBIR/STTR in the US).